Photo by Supermac1961, extracted from this file. Licensed under CC BY 2.0.

 Martin Donnelly from Belfast stepped into his Lotus for what was meant to be just another practice session at the Spanish Grand Prix in Jerez.

 But what happened next?
 That wasn’t just another day.
-It became one of the most horrifying and unforgettable accidents in the sport’s modern history.
+It became one of the serious and memorable incident in the sport’s modern history.

 Let’s look back at what really happened, on the track and beyond.